alvinnguyen116/seva-map/README.md

 <hr>
 This project is a collaboration with the Seva Foundation office in Berkeley.
 I got involved by interning for the Summer and it was a great learning experience for me.
 If you want to get involved(doesn't have to be in the front-end), check out more opportunities here: <a href="http://www.seva.org/site/PageServer?pagename=getinvolved/volunteer#.WYIkUYgrLIV" target='_blank'> Seva Opportunities</a>
 <hr>
 To add data to the map, please open the 'data' folder and edit the appropriate file(s).
-Do not change the name of a file as the javascript is dependent on these names.
+Do not change the name of a file as the JS is name-dependent.

 <h1>I. Editing Location</h1>
 <p> Markers are recorded in the file "locations.json".